This post may contain affiliate links.

-When spring arrives but there’s still a chill in the air, creamy Asparagus Soup goes on the menu.
+When spring arrives but there’s still a chill in the air, this creamy Asparagus Soup goes on the menu!
 You’ll love the rich, velvety texture (no heavy cream required!) and how quick and easy it is to make this recipe.

-• A Celebration of Spring.
 Asparagus season is preciously short.
-As soon as it’s here, I fill our menu with this easy Asparagus Tart, Roasted Asparagus, add asparagus to our favorite Easy Quiche, and of course, today’s easy asparagus soup.
+As soon as it’s here, I fill our menu with this easy Asparagus Tart, Roasted Asparagus, add asparagus to our favorite Easy Quiche, and of course, whip up today’s easy asparagus soup.

-• Creamy and Rich, But Not Heavy.
-Asparagus soup strikes the right balance!
-On the one hand, we’re ready to shed winter’s heft and crave lighter foods (like this Pea Salad).
+This asparagus soup strikes the right balance between creamy and light, which is exactly what I want at this time of year.
+On the one hand, we’re ready to shed winter’s heft and crave lighter foods.
 Greek yogurt does the trick by making the soup creamy without heavy cream.
-On the other, it’s still chilly out, and we need comfort food (hello, Potato Leek Soup) to warm us up during winter’s lingering dregs.
+On the other, it’s still chilly out, and we need comfort food to warm us up during winter’s lingering dregs.

 5 Star Review